mochoabuilds/-cognition-/README.md

 ## 3.3 FUSION ARCHITECTURE

-## 3.4 NETWORK TRAINING WITH CORNER-STORE-SOCIAL-GRAPH
+## 3.4 CORNER-STORE-SOCIAL-GRAPH TRAINING

-* We train our computer vision machines on our "Corner Store Social Graph" which enables us to experiment with a diverse research approaches and fine-tune our architectures to navigate uncertainity better, faster and with less computational energy.
+* We train our computer vision machines on the "Corner Store Social Graph" which better enables us to experiment and fine-tune our architectures to navigate uncertainity faster and with less computational power.

 * Bias is inevitable when training computer vision models for human action-object detections in video streams.
-To combat this we apply our rich field research towards building datasets that better debase the dominant groups claim as the norm.
+To combat this we apply our rich Q/A towards building datasets that better debase the dominant groups claim as the norm.
 This helps our computer vision models better "see" the sensitive interpretations of what adults feel is important.
 Our reality is political, but the dominant groups claim as the norm when training computer vision machines need not be.
-Our rich field research includes the knowledge embedded in the heads of corner store staff and its regulars.
-Data includes: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots and unstated goals.
+Our field research is made up of the knowledge embedded in the heads of corner store staff and its regulars.
-* Guided by our mixed-method approach, we hand label (encode) human-object interactions in a set of video streams, in order for the computer vision models to be able to learn what actions look like (decode) from a variety of different biases, angles, etc.  Once the models have digested these video streams, the algorithms are let loose on corner store video streams for classification accuracy experiments.
+* Guided by our mixed-method approach, we hand label (encode) human-object interactions in a set of video streams, in order for the computer vision models to be able to learn what actions look like (decode) from a variety of different biases, angles, etc. Hand labeled data includes: thematic coding of personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots and unstated goals, Q/A, etc.
+* Once the models have digested these video streams, the algorithms are let loose on corner store video streams for various classification accuracy/generalizability experiments.

-* STEP 1 DataCollection - Video Streams & Field Notes
+* STEP 1 >> DataCollection - Video Streams & Hand Labeling
-* STEP 2 TidyDataSet - In-house hand-labeling/autonencoder makes use of collected data that are semantically similar to label human-object interactions in video streams
+* STEP 2 >> TidyDataSet - In-house hand-labeling/autonencoder makes use of collected data that are semantically similar to label human-object interactions in video streams
-* STEP 3 ReproducibilityRecipe - Set up calculations in a way that promotes common data standards and portability across corner stores for better flow of data
+* STEP 3 >> ReproducibilityRecipe - Set up classification calculations in a way that promotes common data standards and portability across multiple corner stores for better flow of data

 * "Corner Store Social Graph" (v1)
 	* 160 actions